vichustephen/email-summarizer/README.md

 - `llama` to use `LlamaCppProcessor` with a local LLM model.
 - `openai` to use `LLMProcessor` which can connect to any OpenAI-based LLM e.g OLLAMA, llama.cpp server

-If using a `llama` LLM model, download your preferred gguf and put it in the models directory
+*IMPORTANT* If using  `llama` as LLM model, download your preferred gguf from hugging face and put it in the models directory

 If using an `openai` LLM model, set the ENV `LLM_API_BASE_URL` to the base URL of the LLM API.
 E.g Ollama or Lm studio or llama.cpp server.
 AND set the ENV `LLM_MODEL` to the model name you want to use.
 *Cloud LLMS are not recommended* as email processing contains sensitive information.